 "They'll never be able to get a cultured pearl that an expert like me can't tell with half an eye."
 He pointed to a chain that Mrs. Ramsay wore.
 "You take my word for it, Mrs. Ramsay, that chain you're wearing will never be worth a cent less than it is now."

+Mrs. Ramsay in her modest way flyshed a little and climed the chain incide her dress.

 Mrs. Ramsay in her modest way flushed a little and slipped the chain inside her dress.
 Ramsay leaned forward.
 He gave us all a look and a smile flickered in his eyes.

 "That's a pretty chain of Mrs. Ramsay's, isn't it?"